 Healthy Aging Martha's Vineyard (HAMV) is an island-wide initiative started in 2013 to plan, build and advocate to create an aging-friendly island community that meets the needs of elders aged 65+ and those who care for them.
+HAMV was one of the first age-friendly organizations in the state, and one of the first to be accepted by the World Health Organization/AARP Network of Age-Friendly Communities.
 The HAMV structure includes a 37-person Oversight Committee comprised of a Selectman from each town, all four COA Directors, heads of all major health and social service agencies serving seniors, and other community leaders.
-This group establishes policies and priorities and gives direction to a nine-member Executive Committee that carries out the work, in conjunction with four Work Groups that focus on key priorities for an aging-friendly island - transportation, housing, health/behavioral health, and caregiver support.
+This group establishes policies and priorities and gives direction to a nine-member Executive Committee that carries out the work, in conjunction with four Work Groups that focus on key priorities for an aging-friendly island transportation, housing, health/behavioral health, and caregiver support.
 HAMV has raised more than \$600,000 in grants and donations since 2014, supporting a variety of evidence-based programs (such as Matter of Balance and Powerful Tools for Caregivers) and research in Assisted Living and Nursing Home services - all designed to support island seniors.
 In 2015, HAMV conducted an island-wide survey of all elders over 65 who reside on-island six months or more (with a 49% response rate!) that identified key needs and priorities, detailed the growing demographic changes, and provided the basis for grant applications as well as a new Community Action Plan.
 (See Attachment G for Island achievements in Healthy Aging to date)

 The current volunteer-based structure of Healthy Aging is not sustainable, for many obvious reasons; program funds have been easier to raise than funds for core staff functions, which is notable because Healthy Aging initiatives in other communities across the nation are funded by municipalities.
 The Oversight Committee has approved an alternative support structure for the future that includes staff support for this work.
 MVCS has agreed to be the fiscal conduit and home for HAMV, and to provide support and assistance with fiscal administration.
 The MV Commission has agreed to join the HAMV initiative by providing data/research and population forecasts, conduct policy analysis, provide grant writing support and provide financial support of \$10,000 annually.
 With one abstention, the HAMV Oversight Committee otherwise voted unanimously at the October meeting to support this request for town funding for the HAMV initiative.
-It's anticipated that HAMV will be administered by the Dukes County Manager with a corresponding MVCS contract.
+It's anticipated that funding for HAMV will be administered by the Dukes County Manager with a corresponding MVCS contract.
 High priorities for FY19 and FY20 include Falls Prevention, Housing Modifications, Advanced Care Planning, Caregiver support, and the development of a GreenHouse model of Assisted Living.
+We are also exploring collaboration with the Martha's Vineyard Hospital in nursing home care, using the GreenHouse model.